NikeHop/automatic_scientific_quality_metrics/README.md

 |data/context_type| no_context, <br> references, <br> full_paper|

-If the code is run for the first time the text will be embedded using [SPECTER2](https://huggingface.co/allenai/specter2), which takes ~2hr.
+If the code is run for the first time for each dataset the text of the datasets will be embedded using [SPECTER2](https://huggingface.co/allenai/specter2), which takes ~3hr.

 ## Run LLM Reviewers

 **Note 1:**